Azure-Samples/cognitive-services-speech-sdk/quickstart/python/text-to-speech/README.md

 pip install azure-cognitiveservices-speech
 ```

-Note: this tutorial will not work without changes for any version earlier than 1.7.0 of the SDK.

 ## Run the sample

 Before you run the sample code, replace the dummy values `YourSubscriptionKey` and `YourServiceRegion` by your subscription information.